wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 description: "The Authorization Code Grant Type is used by both web apps and native apps to get an access token after a user authorizes an app.
 This post is the first part of a series where we explore the frequently used OAuth 2.0 grant types."
 tags: [oauth]
 tweets:
 - "What is the #oauth2 Authorization Code Grant Type?
-Read @aaronpk’s article here:"
+Read @aaronpk's article here:"
 - "Ever wondered exactly what the #oauth2 Authorization Code Grant Type was for?
 Now you can stop wondering! ;)"
 ---